Horizontal and Straight Triangulations on Heisenberg Groups: A triangulation of the Heisenberg Group

 \end{defin}

-\begin{defin}[see 4.2.3 in \cite{MAU} and pp. 244,340 in \cite{LEEtopological}] Let $k \in \mathbb{N}$, $k>0$.
-We define the $k^{th}$ \emph{singular chain group} of $\mathbb{H}^n$, and we denote it $S_k(\mathbb{H}^n)$, as the free abelian group with the singular $k$-simplexes in $\mathbb{H}^n$ as generators.
-Elements of $S_k(\mathbb{H}^n)$ are formal linear combinations of singular $k$-simplexes with integer coefficients, where ``formal'' refers to the structure of $S_k(\mathbb{H}^n)$ as a free abelian group (see p.
+\begin{defin}[see 4.2.3 in \cite{MAU} and pp. 244, 340 in \cite{LEEtopological}] Let $X$ be a topological space and $k \in \mathbb{N}$, $k>0$.
+We define the $k^{th}$ \emph{singular chain group} of $X$, and we denote it $S_k(X)$, as the free abelian group with the singular $k$-simplexes in $X$ as generators.
+Elements of $S_k(X)$ are formal linear combinations of singular $k$-simplexes with integer coefficients, where ``formal'' refers to the structure of $S_k(X)$ as a free abelian group (see p.
 340 in \cite{LEEtopological}). \end{defin}

 The restriction of a singular $k$-simplex $\sigma^k : \Delta^k \to \mathbb{H}^n$ to $\Delta^{k-1}$ is a singular $(k-1)$-simplex.
 Indeed, the boundary of a $k$-simplex can be defined as the sum of $(k-1)$-simplexes as follows: